Skip Navigation

 Annotation: These resources for families present information about oral health.
 Contents include a Dental Diary that can be personalized; a timeline showing how the teeth and mouth change throughout life; coloring pages.
 Topics include the importance of good oral hygiene and regular dental visits, choosing and finding a dentist, nutrition, and pregnancy and oral health.

-Keywords: Adolescents, Children, Consumer education, Dental care, Families, Health promotion, Materials for children, Oral health, Pregnant women
+Keywords: Adolescents, Children, Consumer education, Families, Health promotion, Materials for children, Oral health, Oral health care, Pregnant women

 Smith KD.
 2012.
 Where's the sugar?.
 [Louisville, KY]: Smith KD, 1 video (4 min., 49 sec.).